-If an instructor issues a grade of "Incomplete," the remaining coursework must be finished by the end of the next completed semester (Fall, Summer, and Spring).
-If the course is not completed, the "Incomplete" will automatically lapse to an "F".
+Note: If the student is receiving ADA or Title IX accommodations, these are generally approved provided everything is complete and documented.
+If an instructor issues a grade of Incomplete, the remaining coursework must be finished by the end of the next completed term (Fall, Summer, and Spring), or within a shorter timeframe if agreed upon between the instructor and the student.
+If the course is not completed, the Incomplete will automatically lapse to an "F".